Chronic obstructive pulmonary disease, commonly known as COPD, refers to a group of progressive lung diseases that cause increasing breathlessness.

 Treatments include medical, surgical, and therapeutic interventions.

-Medical treatments for COPD and emphysema may be a mixture of inhaled and oral medicines.
+Medical treatments for COPD and emphysema may include inhaled and oral medicines.

 Options often include: